shadowfall09/QT-Mob/README.md

 ## Training & Testing

-**Note**: Due to variations in training, the results may have slight differences.
+**Note**: Due to training variability, results may slightly differ across runs.

+### Step 1: Train the Vector Quantization Module

+Please adjust the parameters in `data_process/index_pipeline.py` before running the script.
+**Note**: The released dataset already includes a pre-trained index, so this step is not required unless you wish to retrain the index yourself.

+### Step 2: Train the QT-Mob Model
 Before running the training script, you need to modify several commonly used parameters in `sft_pipeline.py`:

 1. **Set GPU Devices**
-   Update the second line to specify the GPUs to use:
+   Update line 2 to specify the GPUs to use:
    ```python
    CUDA_VISIBLE_DEVICES = "0,1,2,3,4,5,6,7"
     ```